This 4-Step Sultry Smoky Eye Was Made For Holiday Parties

-When it's grey outside, we're turning to this crazy-easy smoky eye for a Christmas pick-me-up.
+When it's gray outside, we're turning to this crazy-easy smoky eye for a holiday pick-me-up.
 In four quick steps, this look is ready for all your winter festivities (perfect for pairing with velvet, glitter, and mulled wine, ideally).
 Watch the video above for the full look — then try it yourself using the steps below.

 Step 1.
 Apply black, creamy liner along the top lid and buff with a small shadow brush.
 This is your base.
 Then, top with a light dusting of black shadow.